Oghma-Infinium/Vagabond/README.md

  - **Smoothcam**: Try out various presets included if you don't like the default camera.
  - **Lamas tinyhud**: Default settings might make the hud widget look wrong on some screen resolutions.
 Adjust the settings here.
  	- If you play on keyboard and mouse you might want to just completely disable or uninstall Lama's tinyhud as the mod is only useful for controller users.

+### (Optional) Installing Cabbage ENB

+Cabbage ENB is not included in the list by default, because the author does not want it to be used in Wabbajack lists.
+Because of this the default ENB in the list is NAT ENB and it is perfectly fine to play with it.
+However, I feel Cabbage ENB is the best fit for the list if you're looking for my recommended visual experience you can download Cabbage ENB from here: https://cabbage.koji.cc/
+After downloading the zip-file go to folder Cabbage ENB -> LUX.
+In Mod Organizer 2 (Vagabond install) you can find mod "[NoDelete] Cabbage ENB" Open the mod by right clicking and choosing "open in explorer".
+Once the mod is open in explorer, open the "Root" folder and drag files from the Cabbage ENB zip there. (enbseries -folder, enblocal.ini, enbseries.ini) Then enable the mod in MO2 and disable previosly enabled ENB preset.
+If you have opened the game before with one of the other ENB's, open "Overwrite Output" in MO2 and navigate to "Root" -folder and delete enbcache.

+**Enabling parallax and grass collisions for Cabbage** Open the enbseries.ini for Cabbage and change the following settings:

+EnableComplexGrassCollisions=false --> true
+EnableComplexParallax=false --> true
+EnableTerrainBlending=false --> true
+EnableComplexParallaxShadows=false --> true
+EnableComplexTerrainParallax=false --> true
+EnableComplexTerrainParallaxShadows=false --> true
+EnableComplexMaterial=false --> true

+You may also disable depth of field and bloom in the same file (or in-game GUI) if you don't like them.
+Letterbox bars can be disabled in enbseries\enbeffectpostpass.fx.ini or in the in-game GUI.

+**since the mod is marked as [NoDelete], your changes will persist after updates and you'll only have to do these steps once ever if you want to have Cabbage ENB in the list!**

 ## Updating the modlist